-It’s 2020 and like it or not, content still rules.
+It’s 2021 and like it or not, content still rules.

 The anatomy of a content marketing strategy

-1. Due to the necessary groundwork
+1. Doing the necessary groundwork

-All good plans have one thing in common – they are based on quality research.
-Crafting a content marketing plan without doing your due diligence is bound to fail.
-Let’s see where to look – and what to look for.
+All good plans have one thing in common: they are based on quality research.
+Crafting a content marketing plan without doing your due diligence is a great way to waste your internal resources.

-Find and understand your target audience
+Research your target audience

 Some of the ways you can gather useful data are to: